panzi/SocialSharePrivacy/README.md

 .socialSharePrivacy("option", option_name, [value])
 ```

-Get or set any option.
+Get or set an option.
 If no `value` is specified it will act as a getter.

 ### options